TanStack/form/README.md

 If you're validation is firing too often, you can debounce any stage of your validation function (sync or async) with React Form's built-in debounce utility. `instance.debounce` returns a promise that only resolves for the latest call after a given amount of time.
 This way, any outdated validation attempts are discarded automatically.

 ### Sync Debouncing

+To debounce synchronous validation, return the promise from `debounce`, called with a synchronous function:

 ```js
 const options = {